- US bachelor’s degree

 These scores are considered the minimum proficiency needed to undertake graduate-level work.
 Scores must be dated within two years of the start date of your academic program at SIT.

-Our admissions staff works one-on-one with every applicant to facilitate a highly informed and multidimensional admissions experience: you are are encouraged to attend a campus visit or online Q & A, talk with SIT faculty and staff, and hear from current students and alumni.
+Our admissions staff works one-on-one with every applicant to facilitate a highly informed and multidimensional admissions experience: you are encouraged to attend a campus visit or online Q & A, talk with SIT faculty and staff, and hear from current students and alumni.
 As you become familiar with the attributes of an SIT education — grounded in the experiential learning model and focused on social justice and leadership skills in intercultural environments — you will determine for yourself in what ways SIT can help you meet your educational and career objectives.

 SIT welcomes students from all economic backgrounds.
 Students commonly fund their SIT degree through a variety of sources including federal and private loans, SIT grants and scholarships, scholarships from other sources, and personal and family funds.
 SIT Graduate Institute’s Financial Aid Office provides information on all aspects of funding an SIT degree.